mechjacktv/mechjackbot/PULL_REQUEST_TEMPLATE.md

 ## Requirements for Contributing a Performance Improvement

 * Fill out the template below.
 The repository owner may close any performance improvement pull request that does not follow this template.
 * The pull request must affect performance of existing functionality.
 To contribute other changes, use a different template.
-You can see all templates at [PULL_REQUEST_TEMPLATE](../PULL_REQUEST_TEMPLATE).

 ### Performance Improvement Template